CPT-Jack-A-Castle/pypp/README.md

 > The 32-bit version for [Python](https://www.python.org/) was used here
 >
-> You must copy python dll files from "dlls" folder to your release folder
+> You must copy python dll file from "dlls" folder to your release folder

 ## Syntax:
 ```